nurkiewicz/benchmarks/src/main/docs/inlining.md

 		log.info("Outdated: {}", c);
 	}

-On might say it's enough, but I see striking asymmetry between branches. `handleOutdated()` is very high-level while sending `else` branch is technical.
+One might say it's enough, but I see striking asymmetry between branches. `handleOutdated()` is very high-level while sending `else` branch is technical.
 Software should be easy to read, so don't mix different levels of abstraction next to each other.
 Now I'm happy:

 	public void processOnEndOfDay(Contract c) {
 		if (c.isOutdated()) {